vektorlab/pyvideo2/content/posts/tim_knapp__getting_all_your_web_apps_to_wear_the_company_brand.md

 Speakers: [Tim Knapp]
 Tags: [deliverance, kiwipycon, kiwipycon2009, plone]
 ThumbnailUrl: 'http://a.images.blip.tv/Kiwipycon-TimKnappGettingAllYourWebAppsToWearTheCompanyBrand869-36.jpg'
-Title: '"Tim Knapp - Getting All Your Web Apps To Wear The Company Brand"'
+Title: 'Tim Knapp - Getting All Your Web Apps To Wear The Company Brand'
 ---
 Getting all your web apps to wear the company brand